MegEngine/MegCC/doc/how-to-use.md

 Use `--arm64v7` rather than `--arm64` to dump both arm64 and armv7 kernel.
 It will make model bigger than the one only dumped for arm64 arch.
 Use `--enable_nchw44_dot` to enable dot kernel support.
 Use `--save-model` to pack tiny model to c file that you can embed model into runtime.
 It will be useful, if there is not file system in deploy environment
+Use `--decrypt` to convert the model encrypted with hako to the MegEngine model, the output model file is saved in the `decryption` directory under the current folder.

 ### mgb-importer
 mgb-importer is used to parse megengine mdl or mge model to mlir text.
 Reading mlir text will help you make clear the model detail.